Clayton, New Mexico: Twentieth Century

 On April 26, 1901, outlaw Black Jack Ketchum has hanged in Clayton.
 He was decapitated by the hanging.
 US President Theodore Roosevelt visited Clayton on April 14, 1905.

+N. Faustin Gallegos owned and edited El Fenix newspaper in Clayton, was an interpreter, schools superintendent, and delegate to the 1908 Republican National Convention in Chicago.

 In 1928, the main street of Clayton was paved and street lighting was added.

 Clayton and the rest of Northeastern New Mexico was hit hard by the Dust Bowl of the 1930s; however, the era was also a time of renewal and rebuilding in the community, in large part due to the work of the Works Project Administration in the community.

 Clayton was hit by a "black roller" (giant dust cloud) that measured 1500 feet high and a mile across on May 28, 1937.

 In 1999, the dining room and saloon of the old Eklund Hotel was reopened.

 Twenty-first century

 The Eklund hotel reopened on July 3, 2011.

 Geography

 According to the United States Census Bureau, the town has a total area of 4.7 sqmi, all land.
 Clayton has an elevation of approximately 5050 ft above sea level.
 It is located about 130 mi northwest of Amarillo, Texas.
 Clayton is considered to be in the Plains region of New Mexico.
 This region stretches to the Sangre de Cristo Mountains down to the Guadalupe Mountains.
 Clayton is located in the northeast corner of New Mexico, 10 mi from the border of Texas and 11 mi from the border of the Oklahoma panhandle.
 Clayton is also located near two parks, Clayton Lake State Park, and Capulin Volcano National Monument.
 Not far away is Black Mesa State Park in Oklahoma.
 A carbon dioxide field called Bravo Dome can be found near Clayton and stretches nearly 1 million acres.